clarissastark/senatescorecard/readme.md

-***THIS APP***

-*THIS APP* is a web app for both the politically savvy and un-savvy.
-Site visitors are able to add quotes and politicians to the database and vote on quotes that they agree and disagree with.
+**The Senate Scoredcard**

+The Senate Scoredcard is a web app that will be a hub for nonprofit scorecards.

 The politicians and quotes feed into a quiz that pulls a random quote and politician from the database and asks the user to guess if the quote matches the person.

 **Installation Instructions**

-Clone this repository to your local computer, run npm install, and then **npm start** in your CLI to access a version of the site.
+Clone this repository to your local computer, run npm install, and then npm start in your CLI to access a version of the site.

 **Technologies Used**

-*THIS APP* is a MEAN stack app.
-I utilized bootstrap for most of the CSS.
+The Senate Scoredcard is a MEAN stack app.
+I utilized flexbox patterns for most of the CSS.

 **Approach Taken**

-The idea behind *THIS APP* is to begin addressing the problem of America's low voter turnout and engagement through gamifying how well people know politicians and allowing people to voice their opinion on the things politicians say.

-I started creating an ERD of politicians and quotes and realized that I wanted to add more interactivity by including a game.
-I started with the simpliest game idea I could think of, which was pulling one random quote and one random politician from the database.

-If I were going to do it again, I might make the game "Bullshitting, or Not?" as I think it's way more fun for people to call out bullshit than getting facts right.
+The idea behind The Senate Scoredcard is to update nonprofit scorecards for the modern day and make a hub for users where they can add their own reviews and, more like a Yelp for our legislative leaders.
+Ultimately, I hope to combine data from several different non-profit scorecards to create a full picture for each Member of Congress.

 **Unsolved Problems**

+Angular local logins aren't working, although the Express routes function.
+Facebook and Twitter logins are also not funcitonal presently.
+As such, reviews aren't tied to users.

+The review box also doesn't clear when a review is submitted.

+**Future Updates**

+I would like to add a rating system similar to Yelp.
+I'd like add a section for Senate candidates as a resource for users during election season.

+I would also like to use d3 to display individual senators' votes for and against different topic areas.